Calligraphy by Bailey Sensei.

 Our shodo classes are taught by Rie Hashimoto Bailey, a master-level instructor awarded the 7th-dan by the Tonan Shodo organization in her original home of Sendai, Miyagi Prefecture, Japan.
 In addition to teaching our class calligraphy, Bailey Sensei includes instruction in sumi-e (ink painting) and often presents mini-lectures addressing Japanese language, philosophy, and culture.

-Shodo classes are held twice monthly, usually on the second and fourth Saturdays, from 10:45 to 11:45 a.m.
+Shodo classes are currently held twice monthly, usually on the second and fourth Saturdays, from 10:45 to 11:45 a.m.
 Persons applying to train in shodo must be aged 14 years or older.
 The recommended class “uniform” of samue (traditional working clothes) and required equipment can be ordered online — we will provide recommendations and sources.

 Call or email today for an appointment and come see for yourself — visitors are always welcome!